akosiorek/akosiorek.github.io/_posts/2017-09-03-implementing-air.markdown

 Do we really need to reduce variance?
 Well, yes.
 I've measured variance on a per-parameter basis for the AIR model.
 Back-propagation results in variance on the order of $$10^{-2}$$.
 There is some variance, as we'd expect from Stochastic Gradient Decent, but it's not huge.
 Due to discrete latent variables, gradient of some of the parameters comes only from the REINFORCE formulation, and its variance is on the order of $$10^3$$.
 It's 5 order of magnitude higher, and I wouldn't expect it to be very useful for training.
 The neural baseline reduces the variance to about $$10^{-1}$$.
 It's still higher than from back-prop, but usable.

 I used an MLP with 2 hidden layers of 256 and 128 neurones, respectively, with a single output unit.
 As input I used the original flattened image concatenated with all latent variables produced by the main model.
+The baseline is trained to minimise the mean-squared error with the current reconstruction error ($$-\mathbb{E}_{q_\phi(z)} [\log p_\theta(x \mid z)]$$) of the main model as the target.
 The learning rate used for training this auxiliary model (baseline) was set 10 times higher than the learning rate of the base model.

-To see how REINFORCE with a neural baseline is implemented, have a look at the `AIRModel._reinforce_` method in [model.py](https://github.com/akosiorek/attend_infer_repeat/blob/master/attend_infer_repeat/model.py).
+To see how REINFORCE with a neural baseline is implemented, have a look at the `AIRModel._reinforce` method in [model.py](https://github.com/akosiorek/attend_infer_repeat/blob/master/attend_infer_repeat/model.py).

 # Issues
 1. My implementation is very fragile.
 It recovers the performance reported in the paper once for about 5 training runs.
 I'm not saying it's an issue with the model, it's probably just my implementation.
 If anyone has ideas how to improve it, please let me know.